ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/sbc_setup_kinetic.md

 ### Boot Up the Raspberry Pi
 1. Connect the HDMI cable of the monitor to the HDMI port of Raspberry Pi.
 2. Connect input devices to the USB port of Raspberry Pi
+3. Insert the microSD card.
-3. Connect the power (either with USB or OpenCR) to turn on the Raspberry Pi.
+4. Connect the power (either with USB or OpenCR) to turn on the Raspberry Pi.

 ### Configure the Raspberry Pi
 1. After Raspbian OS is up and running, connect to the WiFi network that is connected with the PC.